-

 Tickets are $5 for general audiences, $3 for Academy members.
 The theatre is located at 8949 Wilshire Boulevard in Beverly Hills, California 90211.
-Telephone
+Telephone 310) 247-3000.

 The Los Angeles Times has an article about the event, including interviews from some of the people who will be involved.

-Universal Studios Hollywood has issued a press release that is showing up around the web, trumpeting the terrors that await visitors to this year's edition of Halloween Horror Nights, the annual celebration that begins on October 3.
 Like last year, Horror Nights 2008 will feature mazes based on Freddy Kruger, Jason Voorhees, and Leatherface, but Universal promises that the Kruger maze will be brand new, featuring a recreation of the infamous house on Elm Street.
 (Last year was more like a trip through an Asylum - not surprising when you know that it located in a maze that had been called "The Asylum" the year before.)

 New for this year will be a Scare Zone inspired by THE STRANGERS, the sleeper hit horror film from earlier this year.
 (For those unfamiliar with the terminology, Scare Zones are simply areas of the park haunted by ghouls, so you get the Halloween experience even before you stand in line for an hour to walk through a maze.)